Samsung-Apple Deal Deeper Than Recognized?

 Video iPod?
 "Think Different"

-While the world argues about whether Apple is about to launch a video capable iPod, I will make the risky prediction that it's not whether Apple will launch such a device, but when they will launch an iPod nano-like video capable iPod.
-With the Samsung deal in place, Apple can drop a couple of miniaturized video nano models into the $400 to $600 space, using 16GB or 32GB of flash memory, rather than a hard drive.
+While the world argues about whether Apple is about to launch a video capable iPod, I will make the risky prediction that it's not whether Apple will launch such a device, but when they will launch a video capable iPod.
+With the Samsung deal in place, Apple can drop a couple of miniaturized video models into the $400 to $600 space, using 16GB or 32GB of flash memory, rather than a hard drive.
 Combined with some clever file compression and streaming details (based around the H.264 standard), such pencil-thin iPods could deal with dozens of music video type clips, several SD-quality movies, or, even a couple of HD-quality movies.
 Imagine a 2.5" x 4" full-screen video player, the thickness of the iPod nano.

 The Powerbook nano?